-Current Status (April 2026)
+Current Organizational Status

+Detailed director biographies, photos, and per-person schema markup will be added during 2026 as the organization matures and director consents are obtained.
 For transparency, our governance structure, advisory framework, and editorial process are categorized below.

 Organizational Structure